Torch River (Michigan)

 The Torch River is a short river in the Northern Lower Peninsula of the U.S. state of Michigan.
 At 2.1 mi in length, the river connects Torch Lake to Lake Skegemog, and is a crucial link in the Elk River Chain of Lakes Watershed.
 The river is divided along its entire length between Antrim and Kalkaska counties.
-The northern source of the river is home to a DNR Access Site.
+The northern source of the river is home to a Michigan Department of Natural Resources (DNR) Access Site.

+The Rapid River is a major tributary of the Torch River.